DanMyers300/Resume/resume.md

 * Instructed swimming to children and young adults.
 * Oversaw a dynamic team of 10-15 swim instructors, ensuring high-quality lessons and customer satisfaction.
-* Applied technical expertise to streamline processes, implement efficient procedures, and automate tasks.
+* Applied technical expertise to streamline processes, implement efficient procedures, and automate customer service tasks.

 ## Projects